-Your passwords are at risk!
+Your passwords, creditcards and more are at risk!
 Why SSL is not enough and how to solve it.

 When we talk about passwords this topic ends up always with people that are concerned about their privacy, even if they’re non professionals in IT or IT-Security.
 All in all, this is one of the examples where everyone is aware of the dangers resulting from the risk of loosing their password to a third party or even by giving someone they know access.